umass-compsci-220/public-materials/guidelines/CODING.md

 ├─ package.lock.json  - Specific dependency information (hashes)
 ```

-Each file has a specific purpose. `index.ts` is your playground.
+Each file has a specific purpose. `main.ts` is your playground.
 You may use it to write small programs that use the members (functions or classes) defined in the `include/` folder.
 Use the provided `?????.test.ts` file to write your tests.

 If you were designing a math library, it would not make much sense if there was code between your provided functions: